camillemaulion05/qr-bar-generator/README.md

 - Record Primary Key (`RECORD_PK_ID`)
 - API Access Token (`ACCESS_TOKEN`)

-This approach makes it easy to securely store Token and other sensitive information.
+This approach makes it easy to securely store sensitive information, such as the API Access Token.

 ## Example Usage:

-Here is an example of how the QR code generation and file upload work:
+Here is an example of how the QR code generation, file upload, and record update work:

 1. **Generate a QR code** with custom error correction and version: